Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Cost Model Evaluation

-We now consider the cost/savings of adding each of the network malware detection tools to each of the host-based detectors.
-Our assumption for this cost analysis is that an endpoint detector is in place, and only the costs/savings from adding the network tool will be incurred.
-We add the initial and ongoing costs for the network tool, then compute the difference in cost between using both the host-based and network-based tools and solely the host-based tool.
-As before, we (1) compute the additional cost/savings per file, (2) find the average cost/savings per malware file and per benignware file, and (3) linearly scale these costs/savings to 125K files total network files, respecting the 98.84/1.16\% benign-to-malicious files ratio.
+Here we describe a new way to configure the cost model that is likely more useful for real-world use---estimating the cost/savings of adding each network malware detector to each host-based detector.
+To do so, we add the initial and ongoing costs for the network tool then compute the difference in cost between using both the host-based and network-based tools and solely the host-based tool.
+As before, we (1) compute the additional cost/savings per file, (2) find the average cost/savings per malware file and per benignware file, and (3) linearly scale these costs/savings to 125K total files, respecting the 98.84/1.16\% benign-to-malicious file ratio.
+To estimate the change in cost on a given file, if the network tool does not alert on a given sample, there is no change in cost.